Magyar Sziget: Foreign visitors

 In part due to the nationalist shows, the festival does attract foreign visitors, even though it targets Hungarians as an audience.
 In 2012 members of Voorpost attended Magyar Sziget.
 Other nationalist organisations are present as well.
-A member of the British National Party visited the festival grounds, but was promptly banned as a member of his partly.
+A member of the British National Party visited the festival grounds, but was promptly banned as a member of his party.

 Reputation

 The festival is known as nationalist and partly far-right.
-Despite that reputation, it is not known for any particular disturbances.
+Despite that reputation, it is not known to have had any particular disturbances.
 A Dutch reporter noted it as being a well-organised family event.
 During the first festival in 2002 attendees helped the citizens of Verőce with flood works to protect their town.